Canan Gullu: Awards

 She was awarded the International Women of Courage Award in 2021.
 She had been nominated by the American ambassador to Turkey in December.
-The award was presented by the First Lady Dr. Jill Biden and the Secretary of State Antony Blinken on International Women's Day.
+The award was presented by the First Lady Jill Biden and the Secretary of State Antony Blinken on International Women's Day.
 She was identified as a "steadfast champion of gender equality, working to promote women's participation in governance, the labor force and education".
 There were fourteen living women given awards that year.
 The awardees were from fifteen countries as unusually the awards included an extra seven women who had died in Afghanistan.